Jtrom314/CS260Notes/MORENOTES.md

 ### Test as you go

 That was a lot of changes and it is easy to make a mistake during the process.
 It is easier if you start with the working app that `create-react-app` builds and then make sure it runs (using `npm run start`) without error.
 Make sure you understand everything it is doing before it gets more complex.
 Then make a small change, and test that it works.
 That way you can see where things get broken before it gets out of hand.

+# Final Review

+Cookies allow a server to store data on the client (for the server to use)

+Which is NOT a standard HTTP header?
+  1. Language (ARE: Host, Content-type, Cookie)

+You CAN use fetch in front-end and back-end code

+What is NOT a purpose of JSX?
+  1. To combine CSS, HTML, and JavaScript

+Which expresss middleware will match this fetch request? const r = await fetch('/fav/ringo', {
+  method: 'DELETE'
+});
+app.delete(/fav\/(.*)/, () => {})

+Which of the following is NOT true about a Linux daemon?
+  1. Cannot fork other processes

+Why is hashing stored passwords important
+  1. It improves security by making the password unreadable

+What value does WebSocket add to HTTP?
+  1. It is peer to peer instead of client to server

+React.useEffect(() => updateX(D), []);
+UseEffect is called on the inital render and every time a dependency is changed

+HTTP status codes in the 300 range
+  1. Content redirects or caching

+What does the command "NPM install ws" NOT do?
+  1. Adds template code for websockets to your JavaScript